Joc Pederson Player Props: Giants vs. Pirates

 Pirates Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Pirates pitching staff ranks 18th in MLB.
+- The pitching staff for the Pirates has a collective 8.4 K/9, which ranks 20th in the league.

-- The Pirates' 4.36 team ERA ranks 18th among all league pitching staffs.
+- The Pirates have a 4.37 team ERA that ranks 18th among all league pitching staffs.

-- The Pirates allow the fifth-fewest home runs in baseball (93 total, one per game).
+- Pirates pitchers combine to surrender the third-fewest home runs in baseball (93 total, one per game).

-- His last appearance was on Saturday against the Arizona Diamondbacks, when the lefty threw four innings, surrendering five earned runs while allowing seven hits.
+- In his most recent outing on Friday, July 7 against the Los Angeles Dodgers, the right-hander tossed 6 2/3 innings, allowing five earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.